pejman-hkh/dolang/README.md

 **Under Development**

-Do lang is simple and tiny jit compiler programming language and it is very similar to js
+Do lang is simple and tiny jit compiling programming language and it is very similar to js

 There are many samples of language in test directory